 Integrating a classic is a great way to pump up an otherwise simple lesson.
 It seems like a black and white movie is the last thing a kid would want to see, but classics are classics for a reason!

-As I looked over the next selection in my Houghton Mifflin Teacher’s Manual, I saw the upcoming comprehension skill was “cause and effect.”
-For my gifted 6th graders, simply teaching a direct instruction lesson about identifying causes and effects is a recipe for boredom and, as a result, behavior problems.
-My solution involved upleveling the comprehension skill and bringing in a little help from The Beatles.
+For my students, simply teaching a direct instruction lesson about cause and effect is a recipe for boredom and behavior problems.
+My solution involved bringing in a little help from The Beatles.

 I combined my utility Paragraphy with Project Gutenberg, The Differentiator, and The Wizard Of Oz to create a differentiated lesson about how to order sentences within a paragraph for gifted students.